muratk3n/thirdwave/en/README.md

 ---

-Trying to reject a (null) hypothesis in stats is like proving guilt in a court sysatem..
+Trying to reject a (null) hypothesis in stats is like proving guilt in a court system..
 To prove something, we try to disprove the opposite, at extremely high levels "beyond reasonable doubt", then we can be more or less sure that the original statement is correct, as much as can be gleaned from data at least.